 Register the server

-Once the required fields — Server Name, Description, and Transport URL — are filled in, add the server.
-It now exists on the Community Hub and is ready to install from the Isa Hub.See how the tools become available
+Once the required fields — Server Name, Intended Use, and Transport URL — are filled in, add the server.
+It now exists on the Community Hub and is ready to install from the Isa Hub.Publish a local server

 Once a clinician installs your MCP server in Isa, its tools become available to the Primary Agent in Patient Chat.
 The user doesn’t invoke the MCP server directly — they chat with the Primary Agent, which picks up the tools automatically.Only the Primary Agent can call MCP servers today — Agents cannot (yet).
 If you’re building an Agent that needs external tools, plan around the Primary Agent being the entry point.